 Pastoral care is the responsibility of all adults - at home and at school.
-Every term we run a highly recommended 10 week course for parents/carers entitled Understanding Your Child run by May Severn (School Inclusion Lead) - please contact the school office for further details.
+Every term we run a highly recommended 10 week course for parents/carers entitled Understanding Your Child run by May Severn (School Family Inclusion Lead) - please see our website or contact the school office for further details.